Wanbli83470/P11/README.md

 2. Install Python on your computer.
 3. Enter the downloaded folder and activate the virtual environment using the following command: "./venv/bin/activate"
 4. Install the necessary modules with: "pip install -r requirements.txt"
-5.
+5. Launch the script "P11_08_create_bdd" in a mySql client or on the web interface "PhpMyAdmin"
+6. Configure your login details in the "P11_02_constantes.py" file
-6. Start the program with the following command: "P11_01_codesource.py"
+7. Start the program with the following command: "P11_01_codesource.py"

 Guide d'installation du programme :
 ----------------------------------